Rock 'n' Roll Solutions to the Hubble Tension: Cosmological Analysis

 \subsection{Parameterization}

 In this section we present the fits for the models above to the cosmological data.
 We use the following parametrization for the model,

 where $V_{\Lambda}$ is a constant.
 In addition to $V_0$, $V_{\Lambda}$, and $n$, the scalar field initial conditions $\phi_i$ and $\partial_a\phi_i$ are the two other free parameters.
 Since we are primarily interested in field solutions that are initially frozen, we will always set the velocity of the scalar field to zero at very early times.
 Given $\phi_i \sim M_{\rm pl}$ initial conditions, the field will then begin to thaw when $V_0 \sim \rho_b$.
 Thus in order that the field begins to roll near matter-radiation equality, we must have $V_0 \sim {\rm eV}^4$.
-Note that the smallness of the dimensionless coupling, $({\rm eV}/M_{\rm pl})^4$, is consistent with a softly broken shift symmetry and therefore technically natural.
+Note that the smallness of the dimensionless coupling, $({\rm eV}/M_{\rm pl})^4$, is consistent with a softly broken shift symmetry (from e.g.~instantons) and therefore technically natural, similar to the case of the $\Lambda_{\rm QCD}^4 \cos{(a/f_a)}$ potential for the QCD axion.
 For a discussion of the tuning required to explain the absence of additional couplings, see section~\ref{sec:disc}.
 In our model, the value of $V_{\Lambda}$ determines the late-time dark energy density, and its value is set by demanding that the Universe is spatially flat.
 The parameter $n$ determines the shape of the energy injection.
 We note that eq.~\eqref{eq:potential} completely determines the evolution of the scalar field and its perturbations.
 In particular, there is no extra freedom to independently change the sound speed of the scalar field perturbations in this model.

 In principle, we could perform our Markov Chain Monte Carlo (MCMC) analysis in terms of $V_0$ and $\phi_i$.
 However, since our preliminary analysis shows that cosmological data are primarily sensitive to both the timing and the amount of energy injected by the rolling scalar field, we choose to parametrize the model using the approximate redshift at which the field starts rolling, $z_{\rm c, MC}$, and the approximate fraction of energy injected by the scalar field $f_{\phi,{\rm MC}}\approx (\rho_\phi / \rho_{\rm tot})|_{\rm max}$.
 The initial field value $\phi_i$ and the $V_0$ parameter are then determined through the relations $\partial^2_\phi V(\phi_i) \equiv 9 H^2(z_{\rm c, MC})$ and $V(\phi_i)\equiv 3 f_{\phi,{\rm MC}} H^2(z_{\rm c, MC}) \Mpl^2$.
 These latter relations should be interpreted as the definitions of $z_{\rm c, MC}$ and $f_{\phi,{\rm MC}}$.